Potential Computer Account NTLM Relay Activity

 About

-Identifies potential relay attacks against a domain controller (DC) by identifying authentication events using the domain controller computer account coming from other hosts to the DC that owns the account.
-Attackers may relay the DC hash after capturing it using forced authentication.
+Identifies potential relay activities against a Computer account by identifying authentication events using the computer account coming from from hosts other than the server that owns the account.
+Attackers may relay the computer account hash after capturing it using forced authentication.

 Tags